ctong1124/backstage-exercise/README.md

 - tests
 -  could optimize squareOfSums calculation
 - when you refresh client side page, it will refresh the server log table. to fix this, could create a new GET call that grbas all logs from server on component mount
+- on submit, write out equation and answer

 # Test use cases